 The -x days/weeks/months etc. is based on the time you run the report.
 If you wish to include the entire day, you'll need to add a time to your -x days filter.
 For example, if you wish to receive the complete list of responses from the last seven days, not including responses from today, the following filter would achieve this:

 - 4/10/2017 2:14 pm EST (yes, you can specify a time zone!)

 - +/-1 weeks, days, hours, minutes

 Using both the Include Response IDs and the Exclude Response IDs fields you can filter to include or exclude specific response IDs.

 This allows you to remove duplicate responses that were recorded from the same IP address.
 You can either keep the newest or oldest response.

 Filter by Campaign

-If you have multiple share links (email campaigns, embeds, default web links, etc.), you can filter by specific links.
+If you have multiple share links (email campaigns, tracking links, embeds, etc.), you can filter by specific links.

 This option allows you to filter by specific questions in your survey.
 You can also filter based on geo data, URL variables, and email campaign contact data.